 Those whose gender is unknown were counted as non-female, so the real share of females in long term care may be slightly higher.

-The lines show a 7-day average number of new cases and deaths.
+The lines show 7-day average number of new cases and deaths, by day.
 Cases and deaths include both confirmed and probable numbers.
 Note that the scales for deaths and cases are different.

 This data is available for the state level only.
 The bar charts below show Covid-19 case and death rates (normalized per 100,000 people) for different demographic groups in Connecticut.